mit-orcd/container-mod/README.md

     •	-f, --force: Force overwrite of existing module files, or executables.
 Default is to skip existing files.
     •	-m, --moduledir DIR: Specify the directory that stores module files that can be used as template.
 Defaults to modulefiles.
     •	-u, --update: If set, the repository app file will be updated with new version information.
+    •	-p, --personal: Create personal module files in the privatemodules directory (default is no).
     •	-h, --help: Display this help message and exit.

 ## Examples